amogh895/ids-project/README.md

 ##  Objective
 The main goal of this project is to:

-- Detect suspicious network behavior
+- Detect and analyze suspicious network activities using Machine Learning techniques
-- Classify traffic into Normal or Attack
+- Classify network traffic into categories such as Normal, DoS (Denial of Service), Probe (Network Scan), R2L (Unauthorized    Access), and U2R (Privilege Escalation)
-- Provide a simple and interactive interface for users
+- Identify potential cyber threats and abnormal behavior in network traffic
-- Demonstrate the working of an IDS system
+- Provide a simple, interactive, and user-friendly interface for attack detection and monitoring

 ---